 How HIPAA Regulates Medical Waste

 In the healthcare industry, there are many things to consider.
 The privacy of patients is one of them, and it’s critical to protect the privacy of individuals.
-In fact, there are industry regulations which do this very thing.
-In 1996, Health Insurance Portability and Accountability Act, or HIPAA, was enacted to ensure the privacy of individual’s health information.
+In fact, there are industry regulations that do this very thing.
+In 1996, Health the Insurance Portability and Accountability Act, or HIPAA, was enacted to ensure the privacy of individual health information.

-HIPAA is keeps patient information secure; therefore, it’s important to know where personal data can be found in many places.
-Not only is personal data on papers, but it can be found on medical waste.
+HIPAA keeps patient information secure; therefore, it’s important to know you can find personal data in many places.
+Not only is personal data on paper but you can also find it in medical waste.

-HIPAA helps to regulate and protect health-related information of patients.
-This health information is known as Protected Health Information, or PHI.
+HIPAA helps to regulate and protect the health-related information of patients.
+This health information is known as Protected Health Information or PHI.
 These standards apply to anyone who handles any kind of protected health information.
 For example, this can include physician offices, hospitals, pharmacies, etc.

 Furthermore, the relationship between the HIPAA and PHI is seamless.
 They both work hand in hand to protect the rights and information of individuals.
 Additionally, it’s critical to follow HIPAA and PHI regulations to prevent compliance fines.